 Step 1: Recalculate the net profit into the gross profit.

-Step 2: Adjust gross profit to gross margin to cover overhead expenses.
+Step 2: Adjust operational profit to gross margin to cover overhead expenses.

-In general gross overhead is 7% of adjusted revenues.
-So this formula is straight forward, to get to gross margin, you need to add 7% to the gross profit percentage.
+In general, overhead is 7% of adjusted revenues.
+This formula is straight forward, to get to gross margin, simply add 7% to the operational profit percentage.
 Therefore, the gross margin should be 18.69% of adjusted revenues.

 Step 3: Determine the direct margin percentage of adjusted revenues

 This is a simple addition formula too.
-A contractor will need 21% of his adjusted revenues to cover these indirect costs.
+A contractor will need 21% of his adjusted revenues to cover these indirect costs (project management, vehicle operations, insurance, tooling, equipment, communications, etc.).
 Think about this for a moment, if the contractor has $1,200,000 in adjusted revenue, then he’ll need around $252,000 to cover those costs.
 This may appear high, but in reality, the management cost assumes the contractor himself and some type of a project manager to turnover construction work valued at $1,200,000.
 For the contractor and the project manager, you will easily spend $160,000 for salaries.
 Add to this about $20,000 to $30,000 for payroll taxes and benefits for all field labor, and you can see that this easily absorbs $185,000 of the $252,000.
 This leaves around $67,000 to cover transportation costs (couple of trucks), cell phones, tooling, workman’s compensation insurance (easily in the $8,000 range), general liability insurance, and any equipment costs (generators, landscaping tractor, backhoe, trailer etc.).
-So 21% of the adjusted revenue to cover indirect costs is a good formula basis.
+Thus, 21% of the adjusted revenue to cover indirect costs is a good formula basis.
 With this in mind, we need 21% indirect costs plus 18.69% to cover profit, taxes, and overhead.
 Therefore, a contractor should have a direct margin of 39.69% or 40% to include a little fudge factor.
 The direct margin should be approximately 40% of adjusted revenues.

 Step 4: Determine costs as a percentage of adjusted contract revenue.